syscallme/AI-ResourceHub-react/Readme.md

 - Run npm install in the project's root directory.
 (Ensure that npm is installed in your system!)
 - Make your contributions in the `src/ml_resources.json` file by including new resources, following the pattern present in the file.
 - Submit a pull request with necessary details.
-- Congratulations on your successful contributi
+- Congratulations on your successful contribution!

+> If you aim to submit changes for styling and